mbezaire/labs/seaslug/README.md

 To see the graph, upon running `python seaslug.py` in the terminal, click the *Desktop* tab in your Lab window to show the figure.
 You may wish to click the full-screen icon in the upper right corner to fully view the figure.
 When done, click the little x on the figure itself to close the figure.
 Your python program will then complete and the terminal will display another prompt `$`.

+**Note:** Close the figure before closing the *Desktop* tab or else the program will freeze.
+It is recommended to leave the *Desktop* tab open so that you can run the program multiple times and view the graph each time.

 Once you have examined your graph, let's enhance the model so that it can include the biological process of habituation.

 {% next %}